Connect to Innovate – Frequently asked questions

 The intake for application submissions is now closed and no further intake is expected.

-Will project selection be carried out the same way in each province and territory?
+Was project selection carried out the same way in each province and territory?

 The Connect to Innovate program launch coincided with a call for project applications to a national, competitive process.
 As the Eligibility Map illustrates, there are communities and areas in need of high-speed Internet infrastructure in every province and territory.

-What types of projects were eligible under the Connect to Innovate?
+What types of projects were eligible under the Connect to Innovate program?

 However, at least one of the following categories described below of backbone and last-mile infrastructure projects were required: